raws/hector-mercury/README.md

 * `type` -- The event type.
 The only valid option is `message`.
 * `from` -- The nickname from which the event is delivered.
 You can deliver messages from any nickname, even if nobody with that name is currently connected to the server.
-* `to` -- The channel or nickname to which the event is delivered.
-By specifying a nickname, you can send private messages.
+* `to` -- The channel, username or nickname to which the event is delivered.
+By specifying a username or nickname, you can send private messages.
+When searching for a matching recipient, Mercury first searches channel names, then usernames, and finally nicknames.
 * `text` -- The message text to send.

 In order to process messages, your AWS user must be allowed to perform the following actions on your SQS queue: